 - Increase rent more than once in a 12 month period

-- Ask for one month’s rent as security deposit.
+- Ask for one month’s rent as a security deposit.
 In BC, a security deposit must not exceed the equivalent of ½ month’s rent.
+In provinces like Ontario, security deposits are not allowed by law

 - Increase rent without warning.
-Landlords are required to use the approved form “Notice of Rent Increase” and provide the tenant with a period of three month’s notice when increasing their rent.
-Tenants cannot dispute the rent increase unless it exceeds the allowable amount (2.6%).
+Landlords are required to use the approved “Notice of Rent Increase” form and provide the tenant with a period of three month’s notice when increasing their rent.
+Tenants cannot dispute the rent increase unless it exceeds the maximum allowable amount for that year.

 On liv.rent, we guide you through the entire application process to protect our users’ privacy.
 When submitting an application, renters must submit a variety of documents to verify the following: